adylanchng/Keyboard-Control-for-VLC/README.md

 # Keyboard-Control-for-VLC
-Enables the overwriting of number row or numpad keys to make altering speed, jumping position, toggling full screen and play pause in VLC more easily and faster.
+Enables the overwriting of keys to make altering speed, jumping position, toggling full screen and play pause in VLC more easily and faster.

 1. Install Autohotkey. https://www.autohotkey.com/
 2. Download script.